 Blog Reports Due Dates: (Full blog report descriptions are here.)

-- Blog Post #4: Summarize one of the peer-reviewed articles relating to your information community you’ve found.
-10/20 (Updated Date)
+- THIS WEEK: Blog Post #4: Summarize one of the peer-reviewed articles relating to your information community you’ve found.
+10/04 (Submit your URL for grading)